 Marshall Islands law generally prohibits the payment of dividends other than from surplus (retained earnings and the excess of consideration received for the sale of shares above the par value of the shares) or if there is no surplus, from the net profits for the current and prior fiscal year, or while a company is insolvent or if it would be rendered insolvent by the payment of such a dividend.
-We may not have sufficient surplus or net profits in the future to pay dividends, and our subsidiaries may not have sufficient funds, surplus or net profits to make distributions to us.
+We may not have sufficient surplus or net profits to make distributions to us.
 As a result of these and other factors, we may pay dividends during periods when we record losses and may not pay dividends during periods when we record net income.
 We can give no assurance that dividends will be paid in the future or the amounts of dividends which may be paid.